-000/10 CIVIC RECEPTION
+200/10 CIVIC RECEPTION

-On the proposition of Cathaoirleach, Councillor C Keelan, seconded by Councillor M Butler, it was agreed to write to the Louth County Board to invite the Louth Mens Senior Football Team and the Louth Ladies Junior Football Team to a civic reception to mark their success in the All Ireland Championships 2010.
+On the proposition of Cathaoirleach, Councillor C Keelan, seconded by Councillor M Butler, it was agreed to write to the Louth County Board to invite the Louth Men’s Senior Football Team and the Louth Ladies Junior Football Team to a civic reception to mark their success in the All Ireland Championships 2010.

 Councillor J Ryan referred to the controversy last week regarding the Civic Welcome given to the Down Footballers on their return home following their defeat in the All Ireland Final.
 He said Dundalk has traditionally welcomed Down Teams on their way home because of our close association with the County.
 He felt it was not appropriate to have a reception for the Louth team after the Leinster Final.
 Cathaoirleach, Councillor C Keelan supported Councillor Ryan’s comments.
 Councillor J D’Arcy and Councillor M Butler were very proud of the way the Louth Ladies played on Sunday and welcomed the fact the Louth teams would be honoured with a civic reception.